ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 Here, we will outline an effective action plan, which will take around 6 months:

-1. Purchase Japanese grammar textbooks.
-We recommend [Genki I and Genki II](http://genki.japantimes.co.jp).
+1. Purchase Japanese grammar textbooks and workbooks.

+For English speakers, we recommend [Genki I and II](http://genki.japantimes.co.jp).
 Get both the textbooks and the workbooks.

-(You can use other textbooks if you already have them, such as Minna no Nihongo.
-Just use them in a similar way as outlined here.)
+For those whose first language is not English, we recommend [Minna no Nihongo Shokyu I and II ](https://www.3anet.co.jp/np/en/books/2300/) as you can also purchase a translation book in your own language for explanations.
+Also get the [workbook](https://www.3anet.co.jp/np/en/books/2350/) and [audio files](https://www.3anet.co.jp/np/en/resrcs/230020/).

-2. Work through [one section](http://genki.japantimes.co.jp/about_en/about06_en) per day. (e.g. Numbers on one day, then Time the next, then Telephone numbers etc.) There are 137 sections in total. (ignore the reading and writing section of the book.)
+2. Work through [one section](http://genki.japantimes.co.jp/about_en/about06_en) per day. (e.g. Numbers on one day, then Time the next, then Telephone numbers etc.) There are 137 sections in total in Genki I & II. (ignore the reading and writing section of the book.)
+If using Minna no Nihongo, follow it in a similar way.

 3. Complete the corresponding sections in the workbook with a one week delay. (e.g. complete the Numbers section 7 days after doing it in the textbook.)
 This will help you retain the grammar points in your memory.